stitchdata/docs/_account-security/security/sso/single-sign-on.md

       - title: "How can I access Stitch if my Identity Provider experiences downtime?"
         anchor: "basics--idp-downtime"
         content: |
           If SSO is enabled and your IdP is experiencing downtime, only {{ user-roles.sso-admin.name }} users will be able to access Stitch.
-These users can sign into Stitch using their password, ensuring a member of your team will always have access even if your Identity Provider is down.
+These users can sign into Stitch using the [**Sign In With Magic Link**](#basics--magic-link) option on the sign in page, ensuring a member of your team will always have access even if your IdP is down.

+      - title: "How does the Magic Link feature work?"
+        anchor: "basics--magic-link"
+        content: |
+          Accessed on the Stitch sign in page, the Magic Link feature allows {{ user-roles.sso-admin.name }} users to access Stitch using [passwordless authentication](https://auth0.com/docs/connections/passwordless/guides/email-magic-link){:target="new"}.
+When an {{ user-roles.sso-admin.name }} requests a magic link, Stitch will send an email containing a link that directs them to Stitch and immediately logs them into their account.
+This allows {{ user-roles.sso-admin.name }} users to access Stitch even if their IdP is experiencing downtime.

+          Additionally, magic links:

+          - **Are available only to {{ user-roles.sso-admin.name }} users**.
+If a non-{{ user-roles.sso-admin.name }} user requests a magic link, Stitch will display a confirmation but no email will be sent.
+This is by design for security purposes.
+          - **Expire 5 minutes after they are requested.** If you receive a message that your link has expired, try requesting a new one on the sign in page.
+          - **Are available only when the SSO feature is enabled in Stitch.** If SSO is disabled, the Magic Link feature will be deactivated.

       - title: "What happens when SSO is disabled in Stitch?"
         anchor: "basics--disable-sso"